-We estimate that the net proceeds from the sale of ADSs in this offering will be approximately \$ million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, based on the assumed public offering price of \$ per ADS.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds to us from this offering will be approximately \$ million, after deducting the underwritery and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of 4,625,000 ADSs in this offering will be approximately \$13.5 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, based on the assumed public offering price of \$3.26 per ADS.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds to us from this offering will be approximately \$15.6 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase (decrease) in the assumed public offering price of \$ per ADS would increase (decrease) the net proceeds to us from this offering by \$ million, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions.
-An increase (decrease) of 1.0 million in the number of ADSs we are offering would increase (decrease) the net proceeds to us from this offering by \$ million, assuming the assumed public offering price remains the same, and after deducting the underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$3.26 per ADS would increase (decrease) the net proceeds to us from this offering by \$4.3 million, assuming that the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions.
+An increase (decrease) of 1.0 million in the number of ADSs we are offering would increase (decrease) the net proceeds to us from this offering by \$3.1 million, assuming the assumed public offering price remains the same, and after deducting the underwriting discounts and commissions.

-We currently expect to use the net proceeds from this offering to fund the expansion cohorts for ASLAN003 in AML and the multiple ascending dose study for ASLAN004 in moderate-to-severe atopic dermatitis patients.
+We currently expect to use the net proceeds from this offering to fund the expansion cohorts for ASLAN003 in AML and the multiple ascending dose trial for ASLAN004 in moderate-to-severe atopic dermatitis patients.
 The remaining net proceeds, if any, are expected to fund new and other ongoing research and development activities, working capital and other general corporate purposes.
 While we anticipate seeking additional capital in the future through further equity offerings and/or debt borrowings, or through collaboration agreements, strategic alliances, licensing arrangements or marketing and distribution arrangements, we cannot guarantee that we will be able to raise additional capital on reasonable terms or at all.